OllisGit/OctoPrint-PrintJobHistory/README.md

 ![GitHub Releases (by Release)](https://img.shields.io/github/downloads/OllisGit/OctoPrint-PrintJobHistory/latest/total.svg)

 The OctoPrint-Plugin stores all print-job informations of a print in a local database.
+These informations were collected from OctoPrint itself, but also from other plugins.
+See [below](#Optional-Plugins) for more information abaut these plugins.

 #### Support my Efforts